Kewea/amazon-product-delivery-selling-source-detection/README.md

 ### Command Arguments
 1. `-c` or `--crawl-approach`
    - Approach being used for crawling.
 User can choose between `selenium` and `beautifulsoup`. `selenium` is used by default
+     - selenium
+     - beautifulsoup
 2. `-m` or `--mode`
-   - Decide what kind of shop should be chosen
+   - Decide what kind of shop should be chosen.
+Currently, option is mutually exclusive.
      - 0: Item price is the lowest
      - 1: Item price is lower than expectation